UoW-CPC/rabbda-university-portal/postgres/README.md

 COPY 54

-Now we have finished our work with Postgres and we can close the psql prompt.
-To do type \q and hit enter.
+Our work with Postgres is completed and we can close the psql prompt.
+To do so, type \q and hit enter.

 The final step is to copy the CSV files form the /tmp path to our working directory.
 In the terminal run the following: